RELEASE DAY! Meant for Good: A Study of Joseph

 5. What Forgiveness is NOT

 God did not give human beings the divine power to erase our memories.
-We cannot forget when someone hurts us, but we still need to walk toward the soul freedom that forgiveness promises.
-So what can we do to get past the hurt to begin the forgiveness process?
+We cannot forget when someone hurts us.
+However, we still need to walk toward the soul freedom that forgiveness promises.

 The Unseen Wounds

-When you are wronged, you are handed an internal wound.
-Though unseen, we never forget the pain caused by that wound.
 The larger the pain, the larger the wound.
 Some days, I truly felt like I was bleeding out of my skin, but no one knew.

 I prayed constantly for God to give me the grace to forgive that adultery.
 In tears, I often pleaded with God for His healing.
 For the Holy Spirit to give me the strength to move past that horrific wound.
-For the courage to be intimate in my marriage again.
+And for the courage to be intimate in my marriage again.
 For trust in my spouse to be repaired.

 In His steadfast love, God granted all of those requests and more.
 Forgiveness flowed, our relationship was repaired, and He pulled our marriage out of the depths of the sea.
 And even though they had been forgiven, those memories were stored in the hard drives of my mind.
 Yours are, too.

 Seven years later, I discovered my husband’s past sins had resurfaced and he was having multiple affairs, which ultimately ended our marriage.
 I cannot even fully describe the level of anger, hurt, and unforgiveness that welled up inside me.
-Past hurts raged to the surface and I knew I needed to seek help for my own sake.
-I was drowning in emotional pain.

-For the first time in my life, I sought Christian counseling.
-The absolute last thing I needed was for any root of bitterness to take hold.
 It took a solid year for God’s forgiveness to flow in my heart to move me toward forgiving my ex-husband.
 I cannot stress strongly enough the importance of forgiveness in order to embrace a new life.

 Is Forgetting A Hurt Even Possible?